 I’m going to be straight forward with this TV, it’s not going to win any awards for image quality, HDR performance, or black level performance.
 It doesn’t feature local dimming, so don’t get this TV if contrast ratios are important to you.
 However, what it does offer in return, is the fastest input lag rating we’ve ever tested in a TV, a remarkable 11ms of input lag under game mode!
 This is absolutely insane performance for gaming.

 There are currently 74 displays in our input lag database with a faster input lag rating, and every single one of those is a monitor.
 On top of that, it comes in a gigantic 75-inches of screen real estate, which is sure to turn some heads in your gaming room.
 While I’m more than happy to calibrate TVs, measure their image quality, chase the best contrast ratios, and squint over the little details, at the end of the day, I do end up playing on a 24-inch TN monitor with poor image quality at times, just to get the fastest possible input timing for high level gaming.
 LG’s UK6570 is the closest you can get to that in a large screen TV, as of right now.

 Input Lag: 12ms – Excellent

-That wraps up our best gaming TVs for 2017!
-Weren’t a fan of these TVs?
+This concludes our list of best gaming TVs for 2018!
+Hated my choices?
 That’s fine!
 Head on over to our input lag database and compare these to over 500 other displays tested for input lag!